 In Year One, you will spend 12 hours per week in a classroom setting and less so in later years where there is more independent learning.
 You will spent six weeks on placement in Year One, six weeks in Year Two, eight weeks in Year Three, and eight weeks in Year Four.

-There will be a placement element in each year.
-Links with institutions abroad may allow opportunities to complete a practice placement in an international setting in Year Two through the Erasmus Exchange Programme.
+There will be a practice placement element in each year.
+Partnership agreements with institutions abroad may allow opportunities to complete a practice placement in an international setting through the Erasmus Exchange Programme.

-This course is approved by the Health and Care Professions Council (HCPC).
-Graduates are eligible to apply for registration with the Health and Care Professions Council (HCPC).
-Registration is approved by the HCPC.
+This course is approved by the Health and Care Professions Council (HCPC) and World Federation of Occupational Therapists (WFOT).
+Graduates are eligible to apply for registration with the HCPC.
+Registration is approved by the College of Occupational

 Irish Leaving Certificate: